Local Authority Treescapes Fund

 The LATF application pack contains details of all application requirements.
 The main sections of the application form require the following information:

-- an overview of the project delivery plan
+- details of project delivery and Natural Colonisation

-- an estimate of costs to deliver the plan and maintenance costs i.e. your total LATF bid
+- completion of a Project Cost Calculator, providing an estimate of costs to deliver the plan and maintenance costs i.e. your total LATF bid

 Making a claim